-For the 2009-2010 school year we have participated in and have been awarded \$33,868.40 for the, Fresh Fruit and Vegetable Program (FFVP).
-This grant is for the period from July 1, 2009 - June 30, 2010.
+For the 2011-2012 school year we will again participate in the Fresh Fruit and Vegetable Program.
+This grant is for the period from July 1, 2011 - June 30, 2012.
 The FFVP grant will help make fresh fruit and vegetables equally available to the elementary students at least three days a week.